Luxchar/API_Template/README.md

 <br><br>
 If you have any problems with the installation, you can open an issue in this repository.

+## Tests set up
+there is a tests folder, where you can run your unit test

 ## Usage
 Run ```nodemon index.ts``` to run the project !